 Learn more about liability coverage.
 Discover ways to save on your commercial auto insurance.

 Washington state law requires all commercial auto policies to have a minimum liability limit of $25,000 per person, $50,000 per accident for bodily injury and $10,000 for property damage (i.e., 25/50/10).
 Some policies are required to carry higher limits based on the types of vehicles they insure.

 While other coverages like uninsured motorist (UM) and personal injury protection (PIP) aren’t legally required, you should still consider them to help pay for the injuries of you and your passengers.
 You must reject these coverages in writing if you choose not to carry them.

 Browse more examples of professions we insure.

 We’re the #1 commercial auto insurer* in the country, insuring over 1.5 million commercial vehicles.
 Here’s a few of the many reasons small business owners trust us:

-Our in-house adjusters are specialized in handling commercial auto claims to help you get back on the road fast after an accident.
+Our in-house adjusters specialize in handling commercial auto claims to help you get back on the road fast after an accident.

-Take advantage of our various commercial discounts † to get the best rate for your Washington policy.
+Save up to 15% by paying your policy in full, and take advantage of our other commercial discounts † to get the best rate for your Washington policy.

 In addition to commercial auto insurance, we can help you find other business coverages, including general liability, professional liability, workers’ compensation and more.